MatthijsKamstra/haxejs/haxe/hello-world.md

 	</html>

-If you put this code into a file named `test.html`.
+If you put this code into a `test.html` file.
 Open it with your browser (like Google Chrome), it should display **Hello World** in your Console.
 (Google Chrome > Hamburger menu > More Tools > Developers tools)